jakesyl/itorrent/README.md

-itorrent
+iTorrent - Instant torrents search
 ========

-A simple instant torrents search engine
+This is a simple implementation of an instant torrents search engine.
+It parses the results from an RSS feed provided by http://torrentz.eu